spasmann/iQMC.jl/README.md

-# Krylov_NDA: some progress
+# Krylov_QMC: some progress
-Draft of Krylov-NDA paper:
+Draft of Krylov-QMC paper:

 Sam, Ryan, this is the private repo for the paper.
 I am getting the data into the results section.
 This is more pain that I expected becasue the notebook->tex map works out of the box for my book project and for a simple pdf job.
 It does not as work well for journal publications.
 I should be done pretty soon anyhow.